-Yesterday, on my Facebook page, I posted the route-map that I’ll be following during my upcoming 58-day backpacking trip in Europe.
-And one of the comments on the post, written by Mohit Agarwal, gave me a bright idea.
+Yesterday, on my Facebook page, I posted the route-map for my 58-day backpacking trip in Europe.
+And one of the comments on the post written by someone gave me a bright idea.
 The comment read “Have a great journey…. waiting to hear more on how you plan a Europe trip from India and what all you’re going to do in Europe”.

 I realized that I seldom talk about the planning phase of my journeys.
-And if I don’t talk about that, how can I consider them as journeys.
-Planning is, after all, just as important to a journey, as the journey itself — you plan better and you will thank yourself throughout the trip!
-Planning becomes even more important when you want to travel under a budget, and/or you are travelling outside of your country.
+And if I don’t talk about that, how can I consider them as journeys — planning is, after all, just as important, as the journey itself!
+It becomes even more important to plan when you want to travel under a budget, that too, to a place you have never been to before!

-However it’s a different thing that I still do not know if I am going to follow the exact route-map I’ve created at the moment, or I’ll alter it and give it a new form.
-But it’s a different issue.
-My planning is more focused on the ease of travel, better experiences, and making it as cheaper as possible.
+It’s a different thing though that I still do not know if I am going to follow the exact route-map I’ve created at the moment, or I’ll alter it and give it a new form later.
+But that a different issue.
+My planning is more focused on experiences than the destination themselves.
+Making it as cheaper as possible is moreover the focus!

 You know I’m one hell of a budget backpacker.
-So how did I end up getting infected with the idea of travelling to western Europe and countries like Switzerland, that are considered as one of the expensive places in the world?
-Well, the seed of Europe travels germinated in my head, last year, when I was contacted by a hotel in France, via Twitter, asking if I plan on visiting France in future, I can stay with them for free.
+So how did I end up getting attracted to the idea of travelling to western Europe and countries like Switzerland and Germany, that are considered as some of the most expensive places in Europe?
+Well, the travel bug germinated in my head last year when I was contacted by a hotel in France, via Twitter, asking if I ever plan on visiting France in future, I can stay with them for free.
 They wanted me to review their hotel, in return for a few days of complimentary stay and a city tour.
-It was in November 2016.

 And I thought why not!